21: The Abridged Script

 JIM STURGESS

 No!
-I need some kind of magic pile of money to fall into my lap in a manner that compromises by morality and makes me learn a lesson about life!
-I knew you wouldn’t understand!
+I need some kind of magic pile of money to fall into my lap in a manner that compromises my morality and makes me learn a lesson about life!
+I knew you wouldn't understand!

 JIM goes off to pout about being ridiculously gifted without parents who are already ridiculously rich.